garyericson/bacx-pr/topics/L2-overview.md

 ## Guidelines

-This overview should speak to the value of the features as a group, how they benefit the customer, and how they work together.

 Below is an example of a strong L2 overview.
 Click the image to go to the release plan.

 [![Example of an L2 overview](media/L2overview.png "Example of an L2 overview")](https://docs.microsoft.com/dynamics365-release-plan/2021wave1/service/dynamics365-customer-service/knowledge-management)